South Korea, Japan agree to irreversibly end 'comfort women' row

 The two countries have been pushing to improve relations since Abe met Park last month.
 That meeting took place partly under pressure from Washington.

-Additional reporting by Kiyoshi Takenaka and Linda Sieg in Tokyo, David Brunnstrom in Washington, Jeff Mason in Honolulu and Michelle Nichols at the United Nations; Editing by Raju Gopalakrishnan and Andrew Hay
+Additional reporting by Kiyoshi Takenaka and Linda Sieg in Tokyo, David Brunnstrom in Washington, and Jeff Mason in Honolulu; Editing by Raju Gopalakrishnan and Andrew Hay